coolag1234/Krunker.io-Map-Editor-Mod/README.md

 # Krunker.io Map Editor Mod

 ### Features:
-- Object Replacer (Replace a object with custom json or a prefab)
+- Object Replacer (Replace a object with custom json(or file) or a prefab)
-- MultiObject (Select, Copy, Cut, Paste and Save a group of selected objects)
+- MultiObject (Select, Copy, Cut, Paste and Export a group of selected objects)
 - Custom Assets/Prefabs
 - Object Grouping (Allows you to move multiple objects at once)
 - Placeholder (Spawns a cube right on you for ease of use)

+### Keybinds:
+- Ctrl C - Copy Objects
+- Ctrl P - Paste Objects

 ### Changes:
 - Sky Color, Ambient Light, Light Color and Fog Color can be inputed manually